-The host institution is responsible for designating a headquarters hotel within 30 minutes or 30 miles, whichever is less, of the championship site, and reserving an adequate number of rooms (first and second rounds: 25 rooms for a single gender site or 46 rooms for a dual gender site; super regionals: nine rooms for a single-gender site or 18 rooms for a dual-gender site) for the participants and their travel party, the NCAA representative, officials and any other rooms as may be necessary.
+The host institution is responsible for designating a headquarters hotel within 30 minutes or 30 miles, whichever is less, of the competition site, and reserving an adequate number of rooms (first and second rounds: 25 rooms for a single gender site or 46 rooms for a dual gender site) for the participants and their travel party, the NCAA representative, officials and any other rooms as may be necessary.
 Attempt to secure a special team rate.
 The NCAA site representative and the officials should be housed in a property separate from the team hotel(s).

-Make arrangements for the room and tax charges for the NCAA representative and the officials to be billed directly to your institution.
+Arrange for the room and tax charges for the NCAA representative and the officials to be billed directly to your institution.
 Your institution will be responsible for the hotel bill(s) and the stipend provided by the NCAA to each host should assist in covering these costs.
 The NCAA representative and the officials are responsible for any incidental charges.

-A letter of agreement between the host and the team hotel(s) must uploaded into the bid portal stating that rooms are being held.
+A letter of agreement between the host and the team hotel(s) must uploaded into the bid portal stating that the requisite number of rooms are being held.
 Failure to provide the letter of agreement may result in a \$300 fine and may jeopardize an institution's selection as a host in the future.